middlebury/college-handbook/content/i-policies-for-all/appropriate-use/appropriate-use.md

 ---
-slug: /pages/i-policies-for-all/appropriate-use
+slug: "/pages/i-policies-for-all/appropriate-use"
-date: 2021-05-01
+date: "2021-05-01"
-title: D. Appropriate Use of Middlebury Resources and Assets
+title: "D. Appropriate Use of Middlebury Resources and Assets"
 ---

 The subpages in this section apply to all members of the Middlebury community in all locations.